commonsharp/SurvivalProject-Server/README.md

 - [ ] Change the teams in quests to 10, instead of 0.

 # List of bugs
+* When someone joins a quest that already started, the quest restarts.
 * ~~Leaving a game with 2+ players doesn't work properly.~~
 * Starting a tutorial crashes the game.
 * ~~Soccer timer doesn't start.~~